Scientific research and innovations

 Industrial Multi-Objective Optimization of a Large Complex Job-Shop in Semiconductor Manufacturing

-This paper surveys the industrialization of an advanced optimization engine that was developed by Planimize and put into production in the cleaning and diffusion work center of the most advanced factory of a semiconductor manufacturing company.
+The following paper surveys the industrialization of an advanced optimization engine that was developed by Planimize and put into production in the cleaning and diffusion work center of the most advanced factory of a semiconductor manufacturing company since 2023.
 Hundreds of lots requiring several thousands operations in the work center must be scheduled on about 150 machines, while taking complex constraints into account, in particular hundreds of time constraints, and optimizing a collection of criteria.
-The optimization engine provides significantly better results, runs significantly faster, and can handle much larger problem instances than the previous Constraint Programming optimization engine used in the factory.
+The optimization engine provides significantly better results, runs significantly faster, and can handle much larger problem instances than Constraint Programming optimization engine previously used in the factory.

 Bitar, A., Knopp, S., Tamssaouet, K. (Planimize), Delcloy, L. & Roussel, R. (STMicroelectronics, Crolles)